 North American blastomycosis, caused by the fungus Blastomyces dermatitidis, is generally limited to geographically restricted areas in the Mississippi, Missouri, Tennessee, and Ohio River basins and along the Great Lakes and the St. Lawrence Seaway.
+It also occurs in the Pacific Northwest.
 Beaver dams and other habitats where soil is moist, acidic, and rich in decaying vegetation may serve as the ecologic niche for the organism, which has also been found in pigeon and bat feces.

 Young male dogs, especially hunting dogs, are at increased risk presumably because of increased contact with contaminated soil.
 The prognosis depends on the extent and severity of lung involvement.
 In dogs, blastomycosis most commonly affects the lungs (up to 85% of cases), eyes, skin, and bones.

 Oomycosis (also called pythiosis) is a disease caused by Pythium insidiosum, which is not a true fungus but a water mold related to algae.
 It occurs in some tropical and subtropical areas of the world and is seen in warmer to temperate sections of the US.
-In dogs, pythiosis is most often encountered in Southeast Asia, eastern coastal Australia, South America, and the United States, especially along the Gulf coast and parts of California.
+In dogs, pythiosis is most often encountered in Southeast Asia, eastern coastal Australia, South America, and the United States, especially along the Gulf coast.
 In the US, the disease most often is seen in fall and winter months.

 These organisms cause disease when animals come into contact with the infecting zoospores in water, usually by ingestion.
 Pythiosis most often affects the gastrointestinal tract in young adult dogs, especially Labrador Retrievers.
 The usual site of infection is the stomach and the adjacent intestinal tissues, but any part of the gastrointestinal tract may be infected.
 Affected dogs often will have a history of upper gastrointestinal tract obstruction and may have an abdominal mass the veterinarian can feel during examination.
 Common signs include vomiting, weight loss, and loss of appetite.
 The weight loss can be severe, but affected dogs usually do not appear generally ill until the infection is well advanced.